smile2049/spring-boot-flyway-migrate/README.md

 TODO
 <!---
-Add the plugin, buildscript and Jitpack repository to your build.gradle:
+Add the plugin, buildscript and JitPack repository to your build.gradle:

 ```gradle
 apply plugin: 'spring-boot-flyway-migrate-gradle-plugin'